abidurrahman11/Pygame-Racing-Car/README.md

 ## Getting Started

-To get started, clone the repository and review the code to familiarize yourself with the game's structure and functionality.
+To get started, check out the [development guide](#development) and review the code to familiarize yourself with the game's structure and functionality.
 If you're new to Pygame or game development in general, don't worry - this project is beginner-friendly and offers a great opportunity to learn by doing.

 ## Screenshots
 <p align="middle"">